Achievable logoAchievable logo

 HIV integrase

-Death of HIV infected CD4+ cells is attributed to viral cytolysis; immune cytolysis by ADCC, NK cells, CD8+ cells and T cells; infected cells fusing with normal cells via gp120 to form syncytia which may lyse as a whole.
+• Fusion of infected cells with normal cells via gp120 to form syncytia, which may lyse as a whole

-1. Acute HIV Infection / Seroconversion Illness: 2-4 weeks after exposure patients will present with flu-like illness with fever, chills, malaise, fatigue, night sweats, lymphadenopathy and myalgia.
+1. Acute HIV Infection / Seroconversion Illness: 2-4 weeks after exposure, patients present with a flu-like illness with fever, chills, malaise, fatigue, night sweats, lymphadenopathy, and myalgia.
 Symptoms usually resolve in a few days.
 Some people may be asymptomatic.

-2. Clinical Latency: It’s a stage of chronic infection.
-It may persist for 10-15 years.
-Patients typically are asymptomatic though the virus is actively multiplying in their body.
+2. Clinical Latency: A stage of chronic infection that may persist for 10-15 years.
+Patients are typically asymptomatic, though the virus is actively multiplying in the body.

 3. AIDS or Acquired Immunodeficiency Syndrome: Severe symptoms manifest as extreme fatigue, weight loss, cognitive disturbances, pneumonia, generalised lymphadenopathy, chronic diarrhea, etc. These symptoms are due to the onset of opportunistic infections.